konfuzio-ai/konfuzio-sdk/docs/sdk/examples/tokenizers/index.md

 to find out how we use Regex to detect outliers in our annotated data.

 The `konfuzio_sdk` package offers many tools for tokenization tasks.
 For more complex scenarios, like identifying intricate Annotation strings, it allows for the training of a custom Regex Tokenizer.
-This is generally a more effective approach than relying on a basic `WhitespaceTokenizer`.
+This can often be a more effective approach than relying on a basic `WhitespaceTokenizer`.

 #### Example Usage